Who We Are: The Prose Pros

 Pam Bromley

 Pam lives in a yellow bungalow with her husband and her dachshund rescue pup.
 She grew up in Colorado hiking in the mountains, almost always with border collies.
-She is currently enthralled by the small-scale novels of the should-be-much-better-know Barbara Pym, especially Excellent Women and Quartet in Autumn.
+She is currently enthralled by the small-scale novels of the should-be-much-better-known Barbara Pym, especially Excellent Women and Quartet in Autumn.
 She thinks semicolons are vastly underrated.
 For more information on Pam, click here.

 Current Tutors